 For any oral piercing, you should rinse with an alcohol-free mouthwash up to 6 times daily.
 We recommend Biotene as it is alchohol-free and antimicrobial.
 Be sure to rinse after you eat, drink, or smoke.

 Chemicals of any kind will not help you heal faster.

 Homemade Salt Solutions, Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, Tea Tree Oil, or Neosporin.
 These products are too harsh for piercings and will cause drying, irritation, redness, soreness, swelling, and will prolong the healing process.
 We do not need to disinfect the inside of our skin, only gently remove fluid draining from the piercing.
 If it will burn, sting, or irritate your eyes, it will do the same to your piercing.

 Handling your piercing is the leading cause of physical and bacterial irritation.
 Avoid make-up, moisturizers, or any other products in the piercing area.

-Occasionally the body will swell more than anticipated by the piercer.
-In the event of excessive swelling, consult with your piercer as soon as possible.
+Occasionally the body will swell more than anticipated.
+In the event of excessive swelling, contact us as soon as possible.
 This is not a major issue if resolved quickly.
-The jewelry simply needs to be removed and lengthened.
+The jewelry may just need to be lengthened.